jadongao/fourier-analyzer/README.md

 ### 3.3 Ample bars, weight the sinusoids
 There are 7 sinusoidal motions weighted: $a_1$*sin(1x), $a_2$*sin(2x), $a_3$*sin(3x), $a_4$*sin(4x), $a_5$*sin(5x), $a_6$*sin(6x), and $a_7$*sin(7x).
 ### 3.4 Summing lever
-Summing lever at the top of the machine adds together the weighted sinusoids.
+The summing lever at the top of the machine adds together the weighted sinusoids.

 ### 3.5 Platen and Plumb
 The platen moves horizontally, and the plumb moves vertically.
 The pen tied to the plumb draws a function graph of the calculation result on the recording paper.